Quarterly Financial Report - For the period ending June 30, 2018

 3. Risks and uncertainties

 On October 6, 2016, the RCMP announced that a settlement agreement had been reached between the RCMP and the plaintiffs in the Merlo and Davidson lawsuits filed on behalf of current and former female regular members, civilian members and public service employees.
-The settlement agreement includes an independent claims process with compensation for women working, or having worked, at the RCMP who experienced harassment, bullying or discrimination based on their gender or sexual orientation during their employment from September 16, 1974 until May 30, 2017.
-The settlement agreement was approved by the Federal Court on May 30, 2017.
-The 180-day claim period will begin on August 12, 2017 and the claim period will close on February 8, 2018.
-The assessment of claims will be the responsibility of an Independent Assessor appointed by the Federal Court.
-Compensation awards will be paid to successful claimants as claims are assessed and any unspent funding in this fiscal year will be carried over to the next fiscal year.
+The settlement agreement was approved by the Federal Court and includes an independent claims process with compensation for women working, or having worked, at the RCMP who experienced harassment, bullying or discrimination based on their gender or sexual orientation during their employment from September 16, 1974 until May 30, 2017.
+The assessment of claims is the responsibility of an Independent Assessor appointed by the Federal Court.
+The window in which class members could file claims ran from August 12, 2017 to May 22, 2018.
+According to statistics posted on the Independent Assessor's website, a total of 3,131 claims were filed.
+As claims are assessed by the Independent Assessor, compensation awards are currently being paid to successful claimants in accordance with the terms of the settlement.

 4. Significant changes in relation to operations, personnel and programs